 Thanks to a grant from the Mellon Foundation, On the Books is expanding!

 The University of South Carolina and the University of Virginia are the Partner States that will be working with the On the Books Team to create legal corpora and identify Jim Crow language in their states’ laws.
-This work is planned to begin during summer 2022 and go through 2023.
+This work is in progress, and is scheduled to go through 2023.

-Three Teaching Fellows will develop and deliver college-level instruction modules featuring materials from On the Books.
-Ellie Campbell, Clinical Associate Professor of Law, will be creating a module for the course Advanced Legal Research.
-Seth Kotch, Associate Professor, will be creating a module for the course Historical Analysis of the American South.
-Eleanor Rambo, Graduate Instructor, will be creating a module for the course Composition and Rhetoric.
-The modules will be taught in courses during the Fall 2022 Semester.
+Three Teaching Fellows are developing and delivering college-level instruction modules featuring materials from On the Books.
+Ellie Campbell, Clinical Associate Professor of Law, is teaching with the materials for the Advanced Legal Research course.
+Seth Kotch, Associate Professor, is teaching with the materials for the course Historical Analysis of the American South.
+Eleanor Rambo, Graduate Instructor, is teaching with the materials for the course Composition and Rhetoric.
+The modules are being taught in courses during the Fall 2022 Semester.

 Research Fellows are using products from On the Books in research projects of their own design.
 The two faculty research fellows are Dr. Frank Baumgartner, Richard J. Richardson Distinguished Professor of Political Science (UNC at Chapel Hill), and Dr. Megan Winget, Teaching Assistant Professor, School of Information and Library Science (UNC at Chapel Hill).
 The graduate student research fellow is Hannah Jacobs, graduate student at the School of Information and Library Science (UNC at Chapel Hill).

 The research fellows will present their work at a program sponsored by the University Libraries next year.